-I am a qualified psychosynthesis therapist, working in private practice in London Bridge and for the NHS.
+I am a psychosynthesis therapist, working in private practice in South London.
 I also assist on training seminars at Psychosynthesis Trust.

 My journey to psychotherapy began in the field of grief and bereavement.
 After having worked for a number of years in palliative care and running bereavement groups, I wrote Speaking of Death (previously titled We Need to Talk About Grief).

 I then trained in Psychosynthesis psychotherapy, which is a model of therapy that works with the whole person – thoughts, feelings and the body.
 Its focus is also not just on the individuals presenting problem but also holds a space for the potential trying to emerge from that problem.
-I work with people in a way that is most appropriate for them and is not simply trying to mend brokenness, but rather offers a broad perspective on life and includes space for the development of human potential.
+I work with people in a way that is most appropriate for them and do not believe in simply trying to mend brokenness, but rather prefer to work creatively with the client trusting their own innate wisdom.

 In accordance with the BACP ethical framework for good practice, I am in regular supervision.
 Client anonymity is always maintained.
 I also engage in on-going personal and professional development activities as ways of deepening my knowledge, self-awareness and ability to self-reflect.